hbowie/pstextmerge/docs/index.md

 The letter "R", in combination with a length modifier (see below), will cause the variable to be truncated to the given length, truncating characters on the left and keeping characters on the right.

+<h5 id="linked-tags-modifier-g">Linked Tags Modifier "G"</h5>

+Each tag will be made into a link, linking to '=$relative$=tags/xxtagxx.html', where 'xxtagxx' is the tag.

 <h5 id="length-modifier">Length Modifier</h5>